me-midlaj/Exploratry-Analysis-Data-on-retail-online-store/README.md

 # Python-Data-Analysis
-## we are doing an Exploratry Analysis Data on retail online store using python firstly we have load the data into dataframe using panda library then using matplotly library we have visualized the data.
+## I'm conducting an Exploratory Data Analysis on an online retail store using Python.
+I began by loading the data into a DataFrame using the pandas library, and then I visualized the data using the matplotlib library